Blochowiak/Projects-Portfolio/README.md

 ### Methods and Tools Used
 * Affine system
   - The recursive formula for this discrete system was affine
-* Excel
+* Excel (files available upon demand)
-  - All recursion and analysis was done in Excel
+  - All recursion and analysis were done in Excel

 ## Skills
 * Technical writing